hassa/BeatCop/README.md

 Configuration
 -------------

-See sample `beatcop.ini`.
+See example `beatcop.ini`.

 Caveats
 -------

 BeatCop relies on Redis connectivity.
 If Redis updates fail, BeatCop will stop the controlled process and exit, hoping that at least one other node can still talk to Redis and spawn a new process.
 If all nodes lose Redis connectivity, this will obviously fail.
+BeatCop now supports Redis Cluster (see example `beatcop.ini`), which means Redis no longer has to be the single point of failure.

 BeatCop does not currently work via [nutcracker (twemproxy)](https://github.com/twitter/twemproxy/blob/master/notes/redis.md#scripting).